-Finally, the third category of presenting symptoms are the “alert” type.
-This group can include poor sleep, and being “edgy” and irritable, and unexpectedly quick to anger.
-Another part of this one is confusion or being mentally unclear.
+Finally, the third category of presenting symptoms are the “alert” or hyper-alert symptoms.
+This group can include poor sleep, being “edgy” and irritable, and being unexpectedly quick to anger.
+Another part of this area is confusion or being mentally unclear.
 The person might have trouble just thinking.
 He might be always on the alert for trouble, ready to take action.
 Ready with a dollar’s worth of response to a nickel’s worth of provocation.
 Another type of non-proportional reaction.

 A Bit of Medical History – A Condition Since the Start of Mankind